qxiao2ub/hw7-group-Ling-YX-QY/README.md

 ## Sources (Not done, add in the references you used)

 - References for API
-1. The source code came from
+1. The source code came from [a Github page](https://github.com/nolanbconaway/underground)
-2. The code retrieves data from
+2. The code retrieves data from [NYC MTA](https://datamine.mta.info/)

 - References used in Transform API data to Python Dataframe section
 1. https://thispointer.com/pandas-convert-dataframe-index-into-column-using-dataframe-reset_index-in-python/